 Clergy, Boy Scout, Camp Counselor Sexual Abuse

-Although sexual assault most commonly occurs at the hands of a family member or friend, many survivors of sexual assault were abused by individuals with authority or positions of trust in relationship to the survivor.
-Members of the clergy, Boy Scout leaders, or summer camp counselors have garnered much attention for claims being lain at their feet in recent years.
+Although sexual assault most commonly occurs at the hands of a family member or friend, many survivors of sexual assaults were abused by individuals with authority or positions of trust in relationship to the survivor.
+Members of the clergy, Boy Scout leaders, or summer camp counselors have garnered much attention for claims being laid at their feet in recent years.
 Claims of sexual assault become much more nefarious where not only does the bad actor have authority over the victim, but where the assaulting person is also in a position granted trust as a matter of course.
 Prior to recent revelations, a Priest or Boy Scout leader would generally be considered some of the most trusted people in any given community.
+The clergy, boy scout, and camp counselor sexual abuse and personal injury attorneys at Neumann Law group are assisting victims of sexual abuse seek compensation for their injuries and suffering by holding the responsible accountable for their failure to protect children.

 Statutes of limitations have barred many legal claims for injuries suffered at the hand of a sexual assault perpetrator.
 Often, institutions are also responsible for the injuries because of their negligence—or sometimes, complicity—in allowing the abuser to have continued access to children.
 Justice is not served where survivors lose any chance of recovery three years after the assault occurs.
 In some states, a claimant would be required to file a notice within 90-days of the assault or forever lose their right to sue if the institution was a public school.